Operations

 Send the changeover brief twenty-four hours before the changeover, in a written form the cleaner can re-read at the property.
 The agencies that do this have meaningfully better cleaning quality than the agencies that don't, and they're not paying their cleaners more.
 The cleaners are simply operating with better information.

 If your changeover briefs aren't doing this, fix that first.
-The "cleaner problem" will turn out to have been an information-flow problem all along.
+The "cleaner problem" will turn out to have been an information-flow problem all along — and it's the same class of problem that breaks when you're scaling from five to twenty properties.